Logan County High School

-Logan County High School is a four-year public high school in Russellville, Kentucky with an enrollment of 1,034 students in grades 9 through 12.
+Logan County High School is a four-year public high school in Russellville, Kentucky, United States, with an enrollment of 1,034 students in grades 9 through 12.
 The current principal is Caycee Spears.

+History

+The school was established in 1982, following the consolidation of the county's rural high schools in Auburn, Adairville, Chandler's Chapel, Lewisburg, and Olmstead.

 Sports

 The school is a member of Kentucky High School Athletic Association.
 The school's boys' basketball team won the state championship in 1984.
+Todd Adler currently serves as the school's athletic director and head football coach.
+Logan County High School has fifteen sports teams, including football, basketball, and baseball.